Gazzini/docs/projects/fitness/advice/cut.md

   * Maybe another cup of water + flax-seeds
   * Maybe snack on some 100% cacao dark chocolate (no sugar!!)

 That's it, don't overthink it.
+You got this!

 ## Experiment